-b The maximum daily effluent limitation is defined as the highest allowable daily discharge.
+The maximum daily effluent limitation is defined as the highest allowable daily discharge.
 The daily discharge means the discharge of a pollutant measured during a calendar day.
+For pollutants with limitations expressed in units of mass, the daily discharge is calculated as the total mass of the pollutant discharged over the day.